Science Fiction Studies: Format

 SFS appears three times per year (March, July, and November) and averages 200 pages in length.
 A representative issue contains 5–8 articles ranging in length from 5,000 to 15,000 words, 2–3 review-essays, two dozen book reviews covering scholarly works, plus a substantial Notes and Correspondence section.
 Special issues follow the same format but are usually guest-edited.
 Recent special issue topics include Technoculture and Science Fiction, Afrofuturism, Latin American Science Fiction, Animal Studies and Science Fiction, Science Fiction and Sexuality, Italian Science Fiction, Digital Science Fiction, and Spanish Science Fiction, among others.
-A regular rotation of open and special issues has characterized the journal’s publication schedule from the outset: roughly one-third of its 130+ issues have been special issues.
+A regular rotation of open and special issues has characterized the journal's publication schedule from the outset: roughly one-third of its 130+ issues have been special issues.
 These special issues often have a major impact on the field, setting critical agendas and initiating debates.
 Guest editors are drawn from the consulting board of 35 scholars, representing in their expertise the international scope of the field.

-SFS offers both print and electronic subscriptions (the latter through JSTOR) via the SFS Store on its website.
-A subscription is also included with membership in the Science Fiction Research Association.
+SFS offers both print and electronic subscriptions via University of California Press.